jim stafford

 }

-return of the created instance to be shared by all callers since @Configuration class
+@Configuration classes are commonly annotated with the proxyMethods=false attribute that tells Spring not to create extra proxy code to enforce normal, singleton return of the created instance to be shared by all callers since @Configuration class instances are only called by Spring.

-javadoc for the annotation attribute describes the extra and unnecessary work saved. |
+The javadoc for the annotation attribute describes the extra and unnecessary work saved. |

 can make configurations dependent on conditions found at startup

-factory methods (or the @Component
+individual @Bean factory methods (or the @Component annotated class)

-entire @Configuration
+entire @Configuration classes

 ...